IntegerAlex/IntegerAlex/README.md

-# Hi there! 👋 I'm Akshat K aka IntegerAlex
+# Hi there! 👋 I'm Akshat K

 # I'm passionate about building projects that solve real-world problems.
 Instead of being tied to frameworks, I believe in understanding the core principles and engineering solutions that fit the unique challenges at hand.